dom-the-dev/udacity-storefront-backend/README.md

 ## Getting started
 - Clone this repository: `git clone https://github.com/dom-the-dev/udacity-storefront-backend.git`
 - Change into project directory `cd udacity-storefront-backend`
+- run `yarn` to install all dependencies
-- Create database as described below in section *Create Database*
+- Create database as described below in section *Database Connection*
 - Copy env file `cp .env.dist .env`
 - Adjust environment variables with database credentials like in the given example below *.env Example*
-- run `yarn` to install all dependencies
+- Copy database config file `cp database.json.dist database.json`
+- Adjust environment variables with database credentials like in the given example below *database.json Example*
 - install db-migrate globally with `yarn global add db-migrate`
 - run `db-migrate up` to run migrations
 - have fun!

-### Create Database
+### Database Connection
+- be sure to have installed postgresql and sql shell on your system
+- open terminal and type `psql`
+- alternatively *open psql terminal from applications*
+- connect to psql with your postgres user
+- run `CREATE DATABASE udacity-store;` to create dev database
+- run `CREATE DATABASE udacity-store_test;` to create testing database

 ### .env Example
 ````dotenv